oscillatingneutrino/Funnel-Analysis-E-Commerce/README.md

 In total, of all products that were succesfully purchased or returned, 65.54% of products received no review.In this dataset, users have the possibility of performing one of the following actions: view, purchase, wishlist, and cart.
 Typically, an individual will perform approximately 8 actions throughout the lifecycle of their account.

 As mentioned in the Methods section, the data simulation assigned randomized dates and the order of events.
-The SQL query used to determine the path taken by individuals who completeed a purchase found that only 3 cases existed where viewing a product resulted in a succesful purchase, while about 59,000 other purchases followed an other path that did not conclude in a purchase.
+The SQL query used to determine the path taken by individuals who completed a purchase found that only 3 cases existed where viewing a product resulted in a succesful purchase, while about 59,000 other purchases followed an other path that did not conclude in a purchase.

 On average, if a customer used our services to buy an item, it is likely that they will use our services an average of approximately two times throughout the lifecycle of their account.